 Interruption of Study

-If your IoS is granted you will remain registered on your programme of study but your student record will be updated to show that you are not actively engaged with your course.
+If your interruption is granted, you will remain registered on your programme of study but your student record will be updated to show that you are not actively engaged with your course.

-- public access to libraries and University buildings.
+- have public access to libraries and University buildings;

 You are not permitted to: